bennpham/FileCopyBackup/README.md

 Tool: Main Window
 -------------------
-A window should pop up that looks like the one above.
+A window should pop up.
 If you do not have a file called default.txt inside your FileCopyBackup folder, it will automatically be created for you.
 If you have this file inside your FileCopyBackup folder already, the program will read this document and will make its values (if it contains valid values) as its default launch parameters.

 Tool: Target Destination
 -------------------------